Polidea/SiriusObfuscator-SymbolExtractorAndRenamer/llvm/docs/Coroutines.rst

 """""""""

-The '``llvm.coro.promise``' intrinsic obtains a pointer to a `coroutine promise`_ given a coroutine handle and vice versa.
+The '``llvm.coro.promise``' intrinsic obtains a pointer to a `coroutine promise`_ given a switched-resume coroutine handle and vice versa.

 Arguments:
 """"""""""